akshatkedia/the-designery/_slides/decor-the-cushion-story.markdown

 is button color light: true
 ---

-A bespoke cushion collection with our signature textile print inspired by typography
+A bespoke cushion collection with our<br>signature textile print inspired by typography